 3. Suburra: Blood on Rome

 This crime drama was Netflix’s first original series in Italian.
 It’s based on the film Suburra and a novel of the same name, telling a story of violence between mafia gangs, corrupt politicians and clergy members from the Vatican.
 One of the main characters is a closeted gay gang member, who faces a closed-minded Catholic family and an arranged marriage to a woman, among other hardships.
+We should note, though, that Suburra features the Roman dialect of Italian, and even native Italian speakers have trouble if they’re not from the area.
+That said, the Roman dialect could make for an interesting supplement for your language learning.

 4. The House of Flowers